Balochistan Govt To Spend Rs10 Bln On Boarding Schools Establishment In Every District - UrduPoint

 Balochistan Govt To Spend Rs10 Bln On Boarding Schools Establishment In Every District

-The Balochistan government has decided to establish boarding schools in every district of the province at a cost of Rs10 billion to provide modern quality education to the youth and prepare them for future challenges

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Aug, 2021 ) :The Balochistan government has decided to establish boarding schools in every district of the province at a cost of Rs10 billion to provide modern quality education to the youth and prepare them for future challenges.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Aug, 2021 ) :The Balochistan government has decided to establish boarding schools in every district of the province at a cost of Rs 10 billion to provide modern quality education to the youth and prepare them for future challenges.

-The government would also establish 10 additional colleges in Quetta district to ensure enhanced education facilities to the youth of the province on modern lines, a Balochistan government official told APP on Monday.
+The government would also establish 10 additional colleges in Quetta district to ensure enhanced education facilities to the youth of the province on modern lines, a Balochistan government official told APP.

 He said in order to provide best educational facilities to the youth of far-flung areas of the province, the government would establish boarding schools in their nearest proximity.